Romans 11: Verse 1

 Paul opens this part of his letter with another rhetorical question: "Has God cast away His people?"
 (Note: Cf. Romans 10: 18, 19 and Romans 11:11: But I ask ..., So I ask ...)
 He also uses the phrase "Certainly not!" or *God forbid" (μη γενοιτο) regularly in this letter.
 (Note: See Romans 6#The bearing of justification by grace upon a holy life) On this occasion, he puts himself forward as an example to evidence his argument, "to show that God has not rejected His people en masse.
 An Israelite of pure descent, he is, nevertheless a true believer".
 Later in the chapter (Romans 11:13), Paul also refers to himself as the "apostle of the gentiles" (εθνων αποστολος).

+Verse 25–27

+For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in.

+And so all Israel will be saved, as it is written: "The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob; For this is My covenant with them, When I take away their sins."